-This simply expressed that total assets are 5 times the total shareholder’s equity.
-It shows, a company is heavily leveraged, 5 times of the equity capital infused by the shareholders.
+This simply expressed that total assets are 5 times the shareholder’s equity.
+It shows a company is heavily leveraged, 5 times the equity capital infused by the shareholders.

-There are two main components that need to be discussed in equity multiplier formula total assets and common shareholders’ equity-
+Two main components need to be discussed in the equity multiplier formula: total assets and common shareholders’ equity-

-Total assets are simply meant all current assets (debtors, inventories, prepaid expenses etc.) and non-current assets (building, machinery, plants, furniture etc) of the company’s balance sheet.
+Total assets mean all current assets (debtors, inventories, prepaid expenses, etc.) and non-current assets (building, machinery, plants, furniture, etc) of the company’s balance sheet.
 Common Shareholder’s Equity includes common shareholder’s funds only.
-This is important to note that preference shares would not be part of this because of its nature of the fixed obligation.
+This is important to note that preference shares would not be part of this because of the nature of the fixed obligation.
 Shareholders include both preferred shares and common shares.
-This ratio is very useful for all investors as it helps them to understand the financial leverage of a company.
+This ratio is useful for all investors as it helps them understand a company’s financial leverage.

-Both the components can be found in the balance sheet of the company.
-Only Equity multiplier ratio cannot be used for analysis of the company, as some industries are capital-centric and need more capital than other industries.
-An investor needs to pull out other peer companies in a similar industry and calculate equity multiplier ratio for them and compare it.
-If you see that the result is similar or close to the industry benchmark, to the company you want to invest into, you should be able to understand that low or high financial leverage ratios are the benchmark of the industry.
+The balance statement of the business includes both elements.
+Only the Equity multiplier ratio cannot be used to analyze the company, as some industries are capital-centric and need more capital than others.
+An investor must pull out other peer companies in a similar industry, calculate the equity multiplier ratio, and compare it.
+Suppose the result is similar or close to the industry benchmark of the company you want to invest in.
+In that case, you should be able to understand that low or high financial leverage ratios are the benchmark of the industry.

 Significance and Use of Equity Multiplier Formula

-- Equity Multiplier Formula helps investors to know whether a company invests more in equity or more in debts.
+- It helps investors know whether a company invests more in equity or debt.

-- For purposes of testing the financial strength of a company, the equity multiplier formula is used most.
-This formula results higher or lowers equity multiplier ratio.
-A higher amount of debts or leverage means the firm may be reaching risky
+- The equity multiplier formula most effectively assesses a company’s financial strength.
+This formula results higher or lower equity multiplier ratio.
+A higher amount of debt or leverage means the firm may be risky.

 Equity Multiplier Calculator